richardrom/mempool/readme.md

 [[nodiscard]] auto dump_free_list(T *p) -> std::vector<std::pair<T *, T *>>;
 ```

-Which can be useful to see the freelist under the hood.
+Which can be useful to see the freelist under the hood and several other methods to help in the debugging process.

 ## Usage